Christopher Hart (novelist)

 Christopher William Napier Hart (born 1965) is an English novelist and journalist.
-He writes for the Sunday Times the Daily Mail and The Literary Review.
-He is the author of The Harvest (1999) and Rescue Me (2001), and has written seven historical novels under his two middle names, William Napier.
+He writes for the Sunday Times, where he was chief theatre critic 2007-2019, the Daily Mail and The Literary Review.
+He is the author of The Harvest (1999), Rescue Me (2001), and Lost Children (2018), and has written seven historical novels under his two middle names, William Napier.
+His books have been translated into over twenty languages worldwide.